CarsonJM/HoffLab_MGX2/workflow/report/workflow.rst

-This workflow identifies putative viruses in metagenomic samples.
+This workflow preprocesses and analyzes metagenomic sequences using standard Hoffman lab protocols.